mickdowling16/theskateroom/README.md

 # Design

-he design for this project is based off of skatepark culture and brands such as Converse, Vans and DC.
-The asthetic I'm going for is a grunge and punk rock vibe.
-The inspiration for this is from my childhood playing Tony Hawk games.
+The design for this project is based off of skatepark culture and brands such as Converse, Vans and DC.
+The design I'm going for is black and white with thick black font and heavy lines used throughout.
+The font im using for heading is Russo One and the font for the body is Kanit.
+I got these fonts from Google fonts.
+I use accents of yellow throughout the website to add a bit of colour where needed but mainly my site is going to be black and white.

+# Features

+My online store contains plenty of features to benefit my users and make my site user friendly.
+The landing page contains the main navigation and user menus along with a call to action to visit the store.
+Further down on the homepage is where the upcoming events are displayed.
+This is important to be on the homepage as my website isn't primarily a online store it is a community for skater to get news and updates on events along with being able to update their skating setu  in the store.

+### Navigation